sri-ja/sri-ja.github.io/README.md

 # sri-ja.github.io
-Hosting applications I have made during the process of learning to become a full stack developer
+Hosting applications I have made during the process of learning how to become a full stack developer